Goals for Stroke Rehabilitation Patients

-Stroke rehabilitation therapy at Shepherd Center involves promoting independent movement because many patients are paralyzed or seriously weakened.
-Our team of nurses and therapists help patients perform progressively more complex and demanding tasks, such as bathing, dressing, and using a toilet; and they encourage patients to begin using their stroke-impaired limbs while engaging in those tasks.
+Stroke rehabilitation at Shepherd Center involves promoting independent movement because many patients are paralyzed or seriously weakened.
+Our team of stroke doctors and rehabilitation specialists helps patients perform progressively more complex and demanding tasks, such as bathing, dressing and using a toilet, and they encourage patients to begin using their stroke-impaired limbs while engaging in those tasks.
 Beginning to reacquire the ability to carry out these basic activities of daily living represents the first stage in a stroke survivor's return to functional independence.

 For some stroke survivors, rehabilitation will be an ongoing process to maintain and refine skills and could involve working with specialists for months or years after the stroke.

-Shepherd Center consistently has created a "Why Shepherd?" outcomes scorecard so you easily access our outcomes data.
+Visit this page to get the details about Shepherd Center's Stroke Rehabilitation Program patient outcomes that consistently exceed national averages.
 Our hope is that this data will help families, referral sources and the medical community make more informed decisions about the care of their loved ones and patients.
-Visit our outcomes page to see key stats and download our scorecard.

 Find out why you should choose Shepherd Center by learning about our goals and outcomes, and reading testimonials from patients and family members.
 Educational resources are also available to help you learn more about strokes.